 What does it mean to be a Franciscan school?

 Archbishop Curley is the only all-male Franciscan high school in the city of Baltimore and the state of Maryland.
 This means that we are shaped by the example of St. Francis of Assisi.
 Commonly known for his ministry to the poor and his love of nature, St. Francis tried to make real the experience of Jesus Christ in the lives of those he met.
-The Franciscan Friars who work at Curley and the men and women they work with do the same as we work to instill St. Francis’s message of following the gospel in the lives of our students.
+The Franciscan Friars who minister at Curley and the men and women with whom they work all strive to instill the spirit of St. Francis.

 Archbishop Curley seeks a young man who is achieving to his academic potential, has an interest in participating in our co-curricular program, has a deep respect for the rich tradition of Archbishop Curley High School, is dedicated to contributing positively to the culture of the “Curley Family” and strives to become a great man.

-Tuition for the 2015-16 school year is $13,200.
+Tuition for the 2022-23 school year is $17,080.
 Each family has the opportunity to apply for financial aid and Curley works hard to provide aid to families in need.
 Last year alone we distributed more than $1 million in aid.
-Families applying for financial aid must complete the Application for Financial Aid through FACTS (https://www.factstuitionaid.com/facts/gaindex).
+Families applying for financial aid must complete the Application for Financial Aid through FACTS.
 All students who apply to Curley are eligible for all merit based academic scholarships, endowed scholarships, general grants, athletic grants and instrumental music scholarships.

 The typical freshman schedule consists of six full credit and two half credit courses.
 The core curriculum for freshmen consists of courses in Theology, English, Social Studies, Foreign Language, Math and Science.
 Curley operates on a six-day cycle schedule with rotating class periods.
 Freshmen have two study hall periods built into the six-day cycle.

 What is the average class size?

 The average class size at Curley is 21 students.